dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 On the other hand, I was getting better at canvassing.
 And success is a pleasant event.

-After a few more days hitting regular neighborhoods, often in rain that gave way to sunlight and steamy streets, getting our WISH I COULDs up only slightly, getting our voters-per-hour up to 5.5, I told Whitley it was time for us to canvas the rich folks.
+After a few more days hitting regular neighborhoods, often in rain that gave way to sunlight and steamy streets, gathering slogan data, getting our voters-per-hour up to 5.5, I told Whitley it was time for us to canvas the rich folks.
 But just the houses that backed up to the beach.

 The day was hot and muggy.
 June weighed on my shoulders like a wet blanket.

 “Truman, I was wondering when you’d show up at my door,” said Philip Glass.
-He ushered us into his air conditioned foyer.
+He ushered us into his foyer where the air conditioning was winning the fight against the heat.

 “Mr. Glass,” I shook his hand and smiled, and then Whitley did too.
 He was a big deal in town.